How to Install Windows 8 / 8.1 in Hyper-V Manager

 Step 7

-Click New to configure the Virtual Hard Disk, then click the Apply button to ensure the automatically allocated disk capacity.
+Click New to configure the Virtual Hard Disk, then click the Apply button to ensure the disk capacity is automatically allocated.
 When the window stating that Windows may create additional disk space appears, click OK to continue.

 Configuring Disk Space